If you want to know how to become a mutual fund manager, read this definition given by Investopedia,

-- Adhere to the company investment policies for recommending mutual fund investment options to individual or firm investors.
+- Adhere to the company investment policies for recommending mutual fund investment options to the individual or firm investors.

 - Keep in mind the long-term investment strategy of the company and communicate the same in tandem with the company’s marketing staff, decision-making support staff and financial advisors with the intention to work towards a common goal.

-- Deeply coordinate and collaborate with the fund research time to identify best investment options and intermittent risks.
+- Deeply coordinate and collaborate with the fund research time to identify the best investment options and intermittent risks.
 This helps to create a strong research database with fund recommendations and conclusions.

-- Remain updated about latest trends in the mutual fund market industry to solidify investment presence and by default, investment profits.
+- Remain updated about the latest trends in the mutual fund market industry to solidify investment presence and by default, investment profits.

-The work life of a mutual fund analyst does not follow a conventional timing routine.
+The work-life of a mutual fund analyst does not follow a conventional timing routine.
 A typical day’s work depends on the fulfillment of sales quotas.
 Late night work hours or weekend meetings with potential clients are a common occurrence.

-How to Become a Fund Manager?
+How to Become a Mutual Fund Manager?

-After years spent in working as a mutual fund analyst, you can climb yet another step and become a mutual fund manager.
+After years spent working as a mutual fund analyst, you can climb yet another step and become a mutual fund manager.

 Expert fund managers like Peter Lynch and Benjamin Graham have become legendary for their acute financial market understanding and the ability to procure high profits for their investors.

-The manager needs to perform detailed market research, monitor existing investments, analyse other investment options, review and revise investment strategies as per the market performance and study various industries for profitable investments.
+The manager needs to perform detailed market research, monitor existing investments, analyze other investment options, review and revise investment strategies as per the market performance and study various industries for profitable investments.

-To become a mutual fund manager, you need to have both the necessary skills and the qualifications.
+To become a mutual fund manager, you need to have both the necessary skills and qualifications.
 A graduate degree is a must, an MBA in Finance or CFA/CFP designation is desirable.

 A minimum of five years of work experience is mandatory.
 The knowledge of fixed income markets is a plus.
-The salary package and career growth depends on the asset size under his direct management and the performance of those assets.
+The salary package and career growth depend on the asset size under his direct management and the performance of those assets.